 Some students who experience challenges with reading may be misdiagnosed as “dyslexic” or are perceived as less intelligent.
 These misconceptions are overcome through enhanced brain development techniques and teaching kids the proper way to make connections between what they learn and how to utilize the information they are taught when they read.
 Students that experience reading challenges can quickly fall behind their more skilled classmates, widening the academic gap in later years if they don’t receive the assistance they need.

 With the right help, your child can be taught to establish greater awareness of sounds, syllables, recognize the format of written text, vocabulary, and comprehension.
-For this very reason, Integrated Learning Strategies builds the brain activity of each student through our preparatory programs before mentoring the student in reading.
-By the time they are ready for our reading program, our students are adequately prepared to recognize the key components of reading.

 - Reading & Spelling Challenges